What to Know About Utility Line Warranties

 It may be unclear who is responsible for utility lines.
 Generally, utilities are responsible for the lines outside the home.
 Property owners are typically responsible for lines from the meter that lead inside their house.
 Check with the utility to know where their responsibility ends and where the homeowner’s begins.
 The best time to do this is before a repair is needed.

-What do utility line warranties cost?
+What do utility line warranties cost and are they worth it?

 Additional things to consider before signing up for a utility line warranty plan: